fivdi/i2c-bus/README.md

 Synchronous I2C block write (not defined by the SMBus specification).
 Writes a block of bytes to a device, to a designated register that is specified by cmd.

-### bus.i2cRead(addr, length, buffer, cb)
-- addr - I2C device address
-- length - an integer specifying the number of bytes to read
-- buffer - the buffer that the data will be written to (must conatin at least length bytes)
-- cb - completion callback

-Asynchronous plain I2C read.
-The callback gets three argument (err, bytesRead, buffer). bytesRead is the number of bytes read.

-### bus.i2cReadSync(addr, length, buffer)
-- addr - I2C device address
-- length - an integer specifying the number of bytes to read
-- buffer - the buffer that the data will be written to (must conatin at least length bytes)

-Synchronous plain I2C read.
-Returns the number of bytes read.

-### bus.i2cWrite(addr, length, buffer, cb)
-- addr - I2C device address
-- length - an integer specifying the number of bytes to write
-- buffer - the buffer containing the data to write (must conatin at least length bytes)
-- cb - completion callback

-Asynchronous plain I2C write.
-The callback gets three argument (err, bytesWritten, buffer). bytesWritten is the number of bytes written.

-### bus.i2cWriteSync(addr, length, buffer)
-- addr - I2C device address
-- length - an integer specifying the number of bytes to write
-- buffer - the buffer containing the data to write (must conatin at least length bytes)

-Synchronous plain I2C write.
-Returns the number of bytes written.